astronomer/docs/astro/secrets-backend.md

 #### Step 2: Create an Airflow Variable or Connection in Vault

-To test whether your Vault server is set up properly, create a test Airflow variable or connection to store as a secret.
-You will use this secret to test your backend's functionality in Step 4, so it can be either a real or placeholder value.
+To start, create an Airflow variable or connection in Vault that you want to store as a secret.
+It can be either a real or test value.
+You will use this secret to test your backend's functionality in Step 4.

 To store an Airflow variable in Vault as a secret, run the following Vault CLI command with your own values: